RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

 ##### RevenueCat

+- Create a new Project in RevenueCat if you haven't already.
 - Set up a Firebase integration in [RevenueCat](https://app.revenuecat.com/): Go to your project settings, and under "Integrations", click "Add", then "Firebase".
 - From the newly created integration, copy your *shared secret*, you will need this to set up the extension.